rickballard/gh-rz/ETHICS.md

 - Keep provenance and audit trails when redistributing.
 - If you improve it, consider contributing back.

-This is a **request**, not a license condition.
-License remains the repo's LICENSE.
+This request does **not** modify the license.
+See LICENSE for terms.